Last Updated July 18, 2020

 Unlike citizens from almost every other country on earth, US persons are subject to US tax on their worldwide income regardless of where they live.

 Many US citizens do not want to leave the only country they have ever known but still want a more tax-friendly environment.
 Moving to a state with zero state income tax does not reduce federal taxes.

 Completely bankrupt and scrambling for money, Puerto Rico has done what many countries do when trying to boost their economy, they have created attractive tax incentives to encourage foreign investment.

 Puerto Rico’s main focus has been to draw in US corporations and investors seeking tax relief from US citizenship-based taxation.

-So, beginning in 2012, Puerto Rico used their special status within the United States to create unique tax incentives that would lure successful employers down to the island to bring capital and create jobs.
+Beginning in 2012, Puerto Rico used its special status within the United States to create unique tax incentives that would lure successful employers down to the island to bring capital and create jobs.

-Currently, the agreement between Puerto Rico and the United States government allows American investors and corporations (that are willing to relocate to Puerto Rico and establish their bona fide residence there) to only pay Puerto Rico tax on most forms of income.
+Currently, the agreement between Puerto Rico and the United States government allows American investors and corporations (that are willing to relocate to Puerto Rico and establish their bona fide residence there) to only pay tax in Puerto Rico on most forms of income.

 Because Puerto Rico has a special status within the United States, folks who take advantage of Puerto Rico’s programs can enjoy huge exemptions on federal income tax and reduce their tax rate by as much as 90%.

 The two most popular programs offered by the Puerto Rican government are Act 20 and Act 22.